Christian Chamorel

 Christian Chamorel (born 1979, in Lausanne) is a Swiss pianist.

-He was trained at Lausanne, Munich and Zürich's Conservatories, graduating in 2004 and 2006; while a student he was prized by the Yamaha, Leenaards and Kiefer Hablitzel foundations.
-He has performed through Western Europe since.
-Chamorel had his recording debut in 2005 with a Franz Liszt monographic; that same year he was prized by Geneva's Societé des Arts.
+He was trained at Lausanne, Munich and Zürich's Conservatories, graduating in 2004 and 2006; Chamorel had his recording debut in 2005 with a Franz Liszt monographic; that same year he was prized by Geneva's Societé des Arts.

 Chamorel teaches at the Conservatoire de musique de Genève since September 2007.